oneshinyboi/Instagram-Voice-Note-Transcription/README.md

 <br /><br /><br /><br /><br /><br />

 # Dependencies
-The following python modules: `pip install selenium speechRecognition`
+The following python modules: `pip install selenium speechRecognition`.

-Google chrome and the chrome webdriver, which should be located at `/usr/bin/chromedriver`
+Google chrome and the chrome webdriver, which should be located at `/usr/bin/chromedriver`.

-pipewire audio system (linux only), specifically access to the command `pw-record`
+pipewire audio system (linux only), specifically access to the command `pw-record`.

 # Steps
 1. Set up an instagram account for the bot to use